A billboard campaign partnered with Re:act to promote road safety awareness.

 Web Design

-aBOUT RE:ACT
+ABOUT RE:ACT

 Re:act is a global company that promotes road safety education and awareness to change people's behaviors on the road.

-BRIEF
+THE BRIEF

 Create a positive campaign that educates and raises awareness of 17-25 year olds and ultimately changes their behavior of not being distracted by cell phones either as a pedestrian or as a driver.